 Between 20,000 and 30,000 people live in Nikiti Halkidiki.
 20,000 residents live here permanently, whereas others live in the region between the months of June and September to work in local tourism.

-Nikiti initially started operating as a tourism destination in the 1950s, and has grown since then.
-The beaches, resorts, and old parts of Nikiti have something for every type of traveller – from solo adventurers in Greece, to couples and families.
+Nikiti initially started operating as a tourism destination in the 1950s and has grown since then.
+The beaches, resorts, and old parts of Nikiti have something for every type of traveller.

 Highlights of Old Nikiti